 Best 5 Year Fixed Mortgage Rates

-- Because they have no plans to increase or refinance their mortgage before five years is up.
+- Have no plans to increase or refinance their mortgage before five years is up.

-- Because they cannot qualify for any other cheaper term.
-That’s because most lenders require variable and 1- to 4-year fixed borrowers to prove they can afford payments at the posted 5-year fixed rate, which can be up to two percentage points higher than one’s actual rate.
-With a 5-year fixed, however, people can qualify at the rate they pay (i.e., the “contract rate”).
+- Cannot qualify for a cheaper term.
+That’s because (as of summer 2017) most lenders require variable and 1- to 4-year fixed borrowers to prove they can afford payments at the posted 5-year fixed rate, which can be up to two percentage points higher than one’s actual rate.
+With a 5-year fixed, however, borrowers with 20% equity can still qualify at the rate they pay (i.e., the “contract rate”).

 - Fixed rates can have much higher penalties for early termination.
 Major bank penalties, in particular, can be relatively extreme as they are calculated using the bank’s posted rates instead of its actual rates.